-There is a high demand for this area at the moment.
-We strongly advise you to delay your trip to this area until 2021 - giving you plenty of time to plan and book your trip in advance!
+There is often a high demand for this area.
+We strongly advise you plan and book your trip in advance!

 Please be aware the roads around many waterfalls can be very narrow, and are often single track with little visibility and few passing places.
 Be prepared to give way and reverse on narrow lanes.
 Before making your trip, please check the Brecon Beacons website for up-to-date information.

 - Please note that none of the waterfalls are close to the car parks.

 - All car parks are cash only so please ensure you have change with you to pay for your parking.

 - Make sure to follow one-way advisory signage where requested.

 - Car parks are small and get very busy, and are often full by midday.

 - Keep an eye on Brecon Beacons social media for any important announcements on the day you are visiting.

 Waterfall Country is a fragile landscape that can be easily damaged.
 Follow these guidelines and help preserve its beauty.